 - Enrolling in the Bachelor of Arts (Extended) & Science (Extended) programs.

 2. Bachelor of Arts (Extended) & Science (Extended)

 These programs provide Indigenous students who have not obtained the results for direct entry into the Bachelor of Arts or Bachelor of Science degrees with the opportunity to undertake their studies in a supported environment over a four-year period.

 The first year is a foundation year where students will be offered the relevant support needed to transition into University life.
-In their second year, students will have the opportunity to choose their major in either Arts of Science just as you would in a standard undergraduate degree.
+In their second year, students will have the opportunity to choose their major in either Arts or Science just as you would in a standard undergraduate degree.